rizinorg/book/src/analysis/code_analysis.md

 (nofunc) 0x17838 [CODE] jae str.02x
 ```

 There are also some useful commands under `axt`.
-Use `axtg` to generate radare2 commands which will help you to create graphs according to the XREFs.
+Use `axtg` to generate rizin commands which will help you to create graphs according to the XREFs.

 ```
 [0x08048320]> s main